cryptoassetlab/cryptoassetlab.github.io/_posts/2020-10-30-cal2020-conference.md

 Registrations of each session is available in the videos at [the conference program page]({{ site.baseurl }}/cal2020/).

-Last, but not least, we thank our sponsors: CheckSig, The Rock Trading, and Deloitte.
+Last, but not least, we thank our partners: CheckSig, The Rock Trading, and Deloitte.

 We look forward to a continued engagement with you all, on all topics concerning crypto assets, hopefully leading to CAL2021, the 3rd Crypto Asset Lab conference in 2021.